OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

 You can convert your data to other formats.
-Get the list of the supported formats with --formats.
+Get the list of the supported formats with `--formats`.

 Use ogr2ogr to convert data between file formats
 =================================================

 You can use ogr2ogr to converts simple features data between file formats.
-You can use --formats to get the list of the supported formats with read/write information.
+You can use `--formats` to get the list of the supported formats with read/write information.

 Convert the countries to GML.